coopcycle/coopcycle-web/README.md

 ```
 docker-compose up

+or if you whant test/dev

+docker-compose up -f docker-compose.yml -f docker-compose.test.yml
 ```

 At this step, the platform should be up & running, but the database is still empty.